 While some brands have previously preyed on that insecurity to sell products or services, going forward, a generation as “woke” as Millennials will see right through this kind of brand messaging.

-Instead, you need to figure out how to connect emotionally, show empathy, and make Millennials see that you understand their struggles.
+Instead, you need to figure out how to connect emotionally, show empathy, and make Millennials see that you understand their struggles in your me.

 This article will take a look at some of the ways brands can better communicate with Millennials to establish greater brand loyalty and overall connection.